-The Keto Chaffle is the latest and greatest invention in the keto world.
-This Easy Traditional Keto Chaffle Recipe is a great bread replacement that works perfectly to make savory sandwiches or sweet treats.
+Keto Chaffles are the latest and greatest invention in the keto world.
+This Easy Traditional Keto Chaffles Recipe is a great bread replacement that works perfectly to make savory sandwiches or sweet treats.

 Join the best new keto recipe and support Facebook Group HERE!

-I must admit, I did not invent the chaffle, and to be honest, I’m really not sure who did.
+I must admit, I did not invent chaffles, and to be honest, I’m really not sure who did.
+A genius, surely.

-Just like I’m not sure who invented the chaffle, I’m also not 100% certain of where the name came from.
+Just like I’m not sure who invented chaffles, I’m also not 100% certain of where the name came from.
 The two leading theories are these:

-Even though there is a bit of mystery surrounding this recipe, the fact that is an awesome bread replacement is no mystery!
+Even though there is a bit of mystery surrounding the name and origin of chaffles, the fact that is an awesome bread replacement is no mystery!

 Use A Mini Waffle Maker

 Since the chaffle has become so popular, it is getting increasingly difficult to find mini waffle makers in a local store, so we recommend looking at Amazon.
 Of all the mini waffle makers, we recommend the DASH Mini Waffle Maker.
-You can’t beat $10!!
+For only $10, you really can’t beat it!

 If you have a big family (or just really like chaffles), consider a larger mini waffle maker!
-The Burgess Brothers ChurWaffle Maker is popular in the keto community, it can make four mini waffles at a time!
+The Burgess Brothers ChurWaffle Maker is popular in the keto community, and for good reason – it can make four mini keto waffles at a time!

 For easy waffle maker clean up, I’ve found these Silicone Basting brushes to work best!
 Find them HERE on Amazon!

-So, by now you are probably asking yourself, “what in the world is a chaffle?!”
+So, by now you are probably asking yourself, “what in the world are chaffles?!”
 Fair question.